 Technicians should always perform this maintenance on new client’s machines upon first visit.
 Home users can run this checklist monthly.
 Having a computer maintenance checklist is an essential way to make sure you are doing all of the things necessary to keep your computer secure and performing at peak speeds.

-For your convenience, we’ve created a PDF of this checklist for you to print out and use.
+For your convenience, we’ve created a PDF of this computer maintenance checklist for you to print out and use.
 Download the computer repair checklist.